More music, always

 I love bassoon music and french horn music and piano music and cello music, and yet one of my most favoritest of favorites of pieces of music of all times highlights a bass clarinet.
 I think I may have included this piece in a blog post a few years ago, but I’m going to include it here again, just because I can. ๐Ÿ™‚

 The woman playing the bass clarinet is Hilary Coleman.
 The string instrument in this piece is a bouzouki played by Neil Davey.
 I could listen to this music practically all day long.
-Sadly, the group Dalla is no longer producing/recording music.
+Sadly, the group Dalla is no longer producing/recording music as a group, though the individual musicians are still playing professionally and are still friends.

 What music do you listen to?
 What musical instruments do you play?
 I purchased a tenor recorder a few years ago, still haven’t taken lessons, although I’ve been learning fingering on my own with books.
 How about you folks?
 What music is in your life?